Putnam County, Ohio

 Putnam County is a county located in the northwestern part of the U.S. state of Ohio.
-As of the 2020 census, the population was 34,451.
+As of the 2020 United States census, the population was 34,451.
 Its county seat is Ottawa.
 The county was created in 1820 and later organized in 1834.
-Its name is in honor of Israel Putnam, a colonial hero in the French and Indian War, who served as a general in the American Revolutionary War.
+Its name is in honor of Israel Putnam, a colonial officer in the French and Indian War, who served as a general in the American Revolutionary War.
 The Blanchard River, which passes through the county, was a key transportation route for early European-American settlers.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 484 sqmi, of which 483 sqmi is land and 1.8 sqmi (0.4%) is water.
 The Blanchard River passes through the county.